rubiksfood/portfolio/knit_converter/README.md

 # Notes:
 This project is an original idea, created for my mother.
-She wanted to knit patterns from the US, but was confused by the terminology.
+She wanted to knit patterns from the US, but was confused by the different terminology.